 L1.
 A component may be built with only asynchronous or only synchronous building blocks.
 Buffers may be built with synchronous building blocks, and feedback mechanisms may be built from asynchronous building blocks

 L2.
-Asynchronousity is needed between a fast producer and a slow consumer (by any sort of buffer)
+Som sort of asynchronousity is needed between a fast producer and a slow consumer (by any sort of buffer)

 L3.
 Asynchronousity will be bounded, because no physical buffer is infinite